jcsherin/jcsherin.github.io/posts/2025-08-21-bplustree-concurrency-challenges.md

 }
 ```

 Using `TryLockShared()` forces us rethink how a scan implementation should work if latch acquisition fails.
-In contrast, the concurrent insert, delete and search implementations are always expected to return a result (positive matching its output type in the signature.
+In contrast, the concurrent insert, delete and search implementations are always expected to return a result matching its output type in the signature.

 ```cpp
 // Returns `std::nullopt` if the key is not found in the index